 Hacker.
 Ninja.
 Hooker.
-Spy. is what my attorney called me when I had to testify against my ex-boyfriend, so this blog is pretty much sanctioned by the legal system.
+Spy. is how my attorney described me when I had to testify against an ex-boyfriend, so this entire website is pretty much sanctioned by the legal system.

-Though my original plan was to chronicle the experience of being cross-examined as a witness against an abusive ex-boyfriend, I’ve also written about quitting my job/life at the age of 24 so I could backpack across Asia, as well as working at an underfunded psychiatric hospital where the staff were far “crazier” than the patients.
+While my original plan when I started blogging was to chronicle the experience of being cross-examined as a witness against an abusive ex, I eventually devolved into stories about how I quit my job/life at the age of 24 to backpack across Asia, as well as how I ended up working at an underfunded psychiatric hospital where the staff were far “crazier” than the patients.